PyLops/pylops/docs/source/addingsolver.rst

 ``show=True`` to the associated method, our solver will provide such information on screen throughout the inverse process.
 To better understand how to write such methods, we suggest to look into the source code of the CG method.

-Finally, to be backward compatible with versions of PyLops `<v2.0.0`, we should always create a function with the same name of the class-based solver (but in small letters) which simply instantiates the solver and runs it.
+Finally, to be backward compatible with versions of PyLops `<v2.0.0`, we also want to create a function with the same name of the class-based solver (but in small letters) which simply instantiates the solver and runs it.
+As mentioned before, this function belongs to a different file whose name is the same of that of the corresponding class-based solver without the ending ``c``.
 This function generally takes all the mandatory and optional parameters of the solver as input and returns some of the most valuable properties of the class-based solver object.
 An example for `CG` is:

 .. code-block:: python

-    def cg(Op, y, x0, niter=10, tol=1e-4, show=False, callback=None):
+    def cg(Op, y, x0, niter=10, tol=1e-4, show=False, itershow=[10, 10, 10], callback=None):
-        cgsolve = CG(Op, y)
+        cgsolve = CG(Op)
         if callback is not None:
             cgsolve.callback = callback
+        x, iiter, cost = cgsolve.solve(
-        cgsolve.solve(x0=x0, tol=tol, niter=niter, show=show)
+            y=y, x0=x0, tol=tol, niter=niter, show=show, itershow=itershow
-        return cgsolve.x, cgsolve.iiter, cgsolve.cost
+        )
+        return x, iiter, cost

 Testing the solver